gbouras13/dnaapler/README.md

 It was originally designed to replicate the reorientation functionality of [Unicycler](https://github.com/rrwick/Unicycler/blob/main/unicycler/gene_data/repA.fasta) with dnaA, but for for long-read first assembled chromosomes.
 I have extended it to work with plasmids (`dnaapler plasmid`) and phages (`dnaapler phage`), or for any input FASTA desired with `dnaapler custom`, `dnaapler mystery` or `dnaapler nearest`.

 For bacterial chromosomes, `dnaapler chromosome` should ensure the chromosome breakpoint never interrupts genes or mobile genetic elements like prophages.
-It is intended to be used with good-quality completed bacterial genomes, generated with methods such as [Trycycler](https://github.com/rrwick/Trycycler/wiki), [Dragonflye](https://github.com/rpetit3/dragonflye) or my own pipleine [hybracter](https://github.com/gbouras13/hybracter).
+It is intended to be used with good-quality completed bacterial genomes, generated with methods such as [Trycycler](https://github.com/rrwick/Trycycler/wiki), [Dragonflye](https://github.com/rpetit3/dragonflye) or my own pipeline [hybracter](https://github.com/gbouras13/hybracter).

+Additionally, you can also reorient multiple bacterial chromosomes/plasmids/phages at once using the `dnaapler bulk` subcommand.

 ## Commands